DNA Structure Generation Tutorial¶

 Defining Complex Custom Shapes¶

 Define intricate shapes by specifying control points manually.
 The points are used to fit a B-spline that goes through each of these points.
-Note, the minimum number of control_points
+Note, the minimum number of control_points to fit a spline through is 4.

 # Or use the control points to define a custom shape